Space-time adaptive ADER-DG schemes for dissipative flows: compressible Navier-Stokes and resistive MHD equations: The numerical scheme

-following \cite{Loehner1987}, and it involves up to the second order derivative of an \emph{indicator function} $\Phi$, chosen to be a mathematical quantity of physical interest that varies point by point in the computational domain, e.g. the local density of the fluid, or the pressure, the vorticity, or an arbitrarily chosen different function.
-A prescribed \emph{refinement factor} $\mathfrak{r}$ indicates the number of sub-element per space-dimension which are generated in a refinement process.
-Whenever the refinement-process is executed, the refinement-estimator function ${\chi}_{\emm}$ is evaluated in the computational domain and every single element is refined or recoarsened every time ${\chi}_{\emm}$ overpasses the prescribed upper or lower threshold ${\chi}_{\text{ref}}$ and ${\chi}_{\text{rec}}$, respectively.
+A prescribed \emph{refinement factor} $\mathfrak{r}$ indicates the number of sub-element per space-dimension which are generated in a refinement process. \reds{In particular, after a space-element is chosen for refinement, then, it is replaced by $\mathfrak{r}^d$ smaller Cartesian space elements (see Fig. \ref{fig:AMR}), and \emph{vice versa} for the recoarsening process.
+Note that in our code a general refinement factor $\mathfrak{r} \geq 2$ can be used.
+This allows to realize very general space-trees, not only quadtrees or octrees, which would correspond to the choice $\mathfrak{r}=2$.} Whenever the refinement-process is executed, the refinement-estimator function ${\chi}_{\emm}$ is evaluated in the computational domain and every single element is refined or recoarsened every time ${\chi}_{\emm}$ overpasses the prescribed upper or lower threshold ${\chi}_{\text{ref}}$ and ${\chi}_{\text{rec}}$, respectively.
 It becomes useful, for practical purposes, to assign a \emph{refinement status} $\sigma$ to all the elements at the coarsest level $l_0$ and along the respective finer levels $\ell$ with ${\ell}_0 \leq \ell \leq {\ell}_{\text{max}}$ with the rule